LastLeaf/snaky-rhythm/README.md

 Take care of the bottom bar: **you can only control the snake when "x" is turning green**.

-If you have a good sense of music, this game should not be hard :)
+If you have a good sense of music, this game should not be hard :smile:

 [https://lastleaf.github.io/tricolors](https://lastleaf.github.io/tricolors)